 While we are working feverishly fast on getting the new floors installed in the kitchen (update hopefully next week!), I took on a small side project that had been bugging me forever and ever.
-You may remember this dresser that we scored as a freebie when it was leftover from an estate sale.
+We scored this dresser for free when it was leftover from an estate sale.
 Clearly no one but me saw the potential in this piece.

-Yes, there is some damage (claw marks?), but that’s nothing that a bit of wood filler and some paint can’t fix!
+Yes, there is some damage (claw marks?), but that’s nothing that a bit of wood filler and some paint can’t make beautiful!

 - Fusion Mineral Paint in Little Whale